jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 Use Case: changing ui [here](../use_cases/uc4_changing_ui_settings.md)

 ## 5 Logical View
-we put the focus on the interfaces.
+We put the focus on the interfaces.
 Here we agreed on the MVC model as the architectural basis.
 All communication takes place via specially defined interfaces.
 For example, each of our controllers communicates with the view via interfaces.
 Class diagram [here](../week5/classdiagram.md)

 ## 6 Process View